dbt-labs/docs.getdbt.com/website/docs/sql-reference/clauses/sql-where.md

 In this query, you’re filtering for any order from the [Jaffle Shop’s](https://github.com/dbt-labs/jaffle_shop) `orders` model whose status is not `returned` by adding a WHERE clause after the FROM statement.
 You could additionally filter on string, numeric, date, or other data types to meet your query conditions.

 You will likely see WHERE clauses show up 99.99%  of the time in a typical query or dbt model.
-The other .01% is probably in a <Term id='dml' />  statement, such as DELETE or ALTER, to modify specific rows in tables.
+The other .01% is probably in a <Term id="dml" />  statement, such as DELETE or ALTER, to modify specific rows in tables.

 ## SQL WHERE clause syntax in Snowflake, Databricks, BigQuery, and Redshift